Interested in becoming a Hunger Fighter Team?

-As part of Food for People's 24th annual Holiday Spirit Food & Fund Drive, we cordially invite you to participate in our 2016 Hunger Fighter Challenge.
-The Hunger Fighter Challenge is a friendly competition to see which Hunger Fighter Team can collect the most money and food for the food bank from the beginning of November through the end of December.
-In 2015, Hunger Fighter teams collected a total of 16,326 lbs of food and/or dollars --an impressive amount that underscores the importance of community in the fight against hunger.
+As part of Food for People's 25th annual Holiday Spirit Food & Fund Drive, we cordially invite you to participate in our 2017 Hunger Fighter Challenge.
+The Hunger Fighter Challenge is a friendly competition to see which Hunger Fighter Teams can collect the most money and food for the food bank from the beginning of November through the end of December.
+In 2016, Hunger Fighter teams collected a total of 15,065 lbs of food and/or dollars --an impressive amount that underscores the importance of community in the fight against hunger.

-The people we serve include limited income and underemployed households across the age spectrum that all too often must choose between food and life’s other essentials, such as rent, utilities, medications and health and dental care.
-We are working hard to keep up with requests for emergency food assistance but it does put a significant strain on our limited resources – which is why we are so grateful for your help!
+...helping low-income, fixed-income, and underemployed households of all ages that face difficult choices between food and life’s other essentials, such as rent, utilities, medications, and healthcare.
+Thirty percent of the people we serve are children, and 22% are seniors age 60 and older.
+Well over 40% of the households we serve rely on disability income.
+We work hard to keep up with requests for emergency food assistance– which is why we are so grateful for your help!
 We are committed to providing assistance to households in need, and we rely on community support to help us meet that need.
 The donations you gather during the Hunger Fighter Challenge will make it possible for us to provide assistance through the holiday and winter months.

 What are the rules and how do I get involved?

-The following tools are great to provide to Hunger Fighter Challenge team members or to post in strategic locations at your group's workplace, etc.:
+The following tools are great to provide to Hunger Fighter Challenge team members or to post in strategic locations at your group's workplace: